 She is thrilled to be with MCHS, their staff and board.
 She describes us as "a wonderfully dedicated organization."

-Elaine Tamblyn, Pre-Natal Outreach Coordinator, is a Jensen Beach native and has previous work experience in the medical field.
+Elaine Tamblyn, Prenatal Outreach Coordinator, is a Jensen Beach native and has previous work experience in the medical field.
 She has worked with her mother in Indiantown to help with a mercury level survey on mothers and children.
-She married in May 2019 and will be welcoming a baby girl in June 2020.
+She married in May 2019.
+Elaine and her husband celebrated the birth of a baby girl in June 2020.

 She comes from a mixed background and is bilingual in English and Spanish.
 In her free time she enjoys cooking/baking, re-purposing furniture, and designing.
 She graduated from the University of North Florida with a Bachelor's degree in Public Health and a minor in Health Education.